23 Feb Dog Depression: 5 Warning Signs Your Dog Is Unhappy

 As dog owners, you’ll know that dogs love to sleep a lot.
 This, however, typically happens when their owners are gone.
 So, if you’ve left your dog at home for a prolonged period of time and your dog continues to sleep after you’re home, barely reacting to your presence, something must’ve gone wrong.

 You’ll want to fist check for physical injuries.
 If you can’t find any and the symptoms continue, your dog may just be depressed.
 Also, take note that the opposite can also happen: your pup may have trouble sleeping and stays up all night.
-If your dog has a change in their sleeping schedule, you’ll want to bring your dog to the vet.
+If there is a change in their sleeping schedule, you’ll want to bring your dog to the vet.

 4. Loss of interest